Glenden Enterprises: Truck No. 78 History

+Truck No. 78 results

 Truck No. 83 history

 Brandon Duchscherer ran this truck in one race in 2009, at O'Reilly Raceway Park.
 However, he retired with overheating after twelve laps in the first race that Glenden Enterprises fielded two trucks.
 Team owner Fontaine attempted one race with this number in 2012, at Texas Motor Speedway when Russ Dugger was in the 84.
 However, he failed to qualify.